Cabramatta West - Mount Pritchard

 Cabramatta West - Mount Pritchard's population is slightly younger than the national pattern

-Cabramatta West - Mount Pritchard has a median age of 37, matching Greater Sydney's figure of 37 and closely aligning with Australia's median age of 38 years.
-The age group of 55-64 is notably represented at 12.9%, higher than Greater Sydney's percentage, while the 35-44 cohort is less prevalent at 11.9%.
-Between 2021 and present, the 65 to 74 age group has increased from 8.1% to 9.6% of the population.
+Cabramatta West - Mount Pritchard's median age is 37 years, matching Greater Sydney's figure and closely resembling Australia's median age of 38 years.
+The 55-64 age group comprises 12.9%, higher than Greater Sydney's percentage, while the 35-44 age group makes up 11.9%.
+Between 2021 and present, the 65 to 74 age group has increased from 8.1% to 9.6%.
 Conversely, the 5 to 14 age group has decreased from 13.6% to 12.0%.
 By 2041, demographic projections indicate significant shifts in Cabramatta West - Mount Pritchard's age structure.
-The 75 to 84 age group is expected to grow by 85%, reaching 1,778 people from a previous count of 961, totaling an increase of 816 individuals.
-This growth reflects the aging population trend, with those aged 65 and above accounting for 85% of projected population growth.
-Meanwhile, the 25 to 34 and 0 to 4 age cohorts are anticipated to experience population declines in the coming years.
+Notably, the 75 to 84 age group is projected to grow by 85%, reaching 1,778 from 962 (an increase of 815 people).
+The aging population trend is evident, with those aged 65 and above accounting for 85% of the projected growth.
+Meanwhile, the 25 to 34 and 0 to 4 age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age